 - Jackie Gregory, a partner in the Hollywood office, presented as part of an Interactive Panel Discussion at the 2019 Workers’ Compensation Conference.
 The topic of discussion was: “Maximizing the Productivity of an Aging Workforce.”

 - Conroy Simberg was a sponsor of the 2019 Florida Bar's Diversity and Inclusion Committee Meeting & Henry Latimer Luncheon.

 - Conroy Simberg is a sponsor of the 2019 Jacksonville Women Lawyers Association (JWLA) Judicial Reception.

 - Conroy Simberg was a proud supporter of the 7th Annual Central Florida Diversity & Inclusion Picnic held at Barry University School of Law in Orlando.

 - Partners Kristan S. Coad, Tashia Small and Nicole Soto presented to the North Florida Chapter of IASIU for their October 2018 meeting.

-- Tampa attorneys Nicole Soto and Dayana Echeverry conducted a sensitivity workshop for one of our clients.
-The Workshop included minority sensitivity training as well as other areas of potential discrimination including gender, age, and family status.
-Dayana also presented two of the workshops exclusively in Spanish.
+- Tampa attorney Nicole Soto conducted a sensitivity workshop for one of their clients.
+The workshop included sensitivity and anti-discrimination training as gender, age, national origin, sexual orientation, and family status.

 - Six lawyers reflecting the firm's diverse team of outstanding attorneys have been named to the 2018 Florida Super Lawyers and Rising Stars lists.